Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 You may find that the 24V rail voltage can still drop to 22V,

-triggering the OCD.
+triggering the UVLO.
 Another way to fix this is to simply lower

-the OCD trip voltage by lowering the resistance of R29.
+the UVLO trip voltage by lowering the resistance of R29.
 This can

 be easily done by kludging another SMD resistor (say several